Query-Efficient Zeroth-Order Algorithms for Nonconvex Constrained Optimization: Preliminaries

-\paragraph{Dilemma of Trading off Single-Step and Overall Query Complexities.} Both RGE and CGE have biases bounded by the smoothing radius $r$.
+\paragraph{Challenge of Trading off Single-Step and Overall Query Complexities.} It has been shown that the biases of both \eqref{eq:2_point_estimator} and \eqref{eq:2_point_coordinate_estimator} are bounded by $\mathcal{O}(\sqrt{d_x}r)$ \citep{berahas2022theoretical}, which means the biases are negligible when a small $r$ is applied.
 RGE in (\ref{eq:2_point_estimator}) is efficient for a single step and only requires two function values to construct a gradient.
-Its variance approximately takes the form $\mathcal{O}(d)\|\nabla h(x)\|^2$ \citep{liu2020primer}.
+Its variance approximately takes the form $\mathcal{O}(d_x\|\nabla h(x)\|^2+ d_x^3r^2)$ \citep{liu2020primer}.
 In unconstrained problems, we have $\|\nabla h(x^*)\|=0$ for any optimal solution $x^*$.
-Therefore, the variance is negligible as the iterates approach the optimal solution, which allows RGE-based algorithms to mimic their first-order counterparts and achieve similar convergence results.
+Therefore, the variance of RGE shrinks as the iterations approach the optimal solution, which allows RGE-based algorithms to mimic their first-order counterparts and achieve similar convergence results.
 However, in constrained problems, the above property does not hold, as the gradient $\nabla h(x^*)$ may not be zero.
-The large variance of RGE leads to worse overall query complexities in constrained problems \citep{nguyen2023stochastic}.
-In contrast, the variance of CGE is controlled by the order of $\mathcal{O}(r^2)$ and is negligible with small $r$.
-Therefore, CGE-based algorithms generally enjoy the state-of-the-art overall query complexity bounds \citep{xu2024derivative,zhou2025zeroth}.
-However, CGE requires $\mathcal{O}(d)$ function values to construct a full gradient, which is inefficient for large $d$.
-As a result, achieving efficiency in both aspects has yet to be addressed.
+The large variance of RGE leads to worse overall query complexity bounds in constrained problems \citep{jin2026zeroth}.
+In contrast, the variance of CGE is controlled by the order of $\mathcal{O}(d_xr^2)$ and is negligible with small $r$.
+Therefore, CGE-based algorithms generally enjoy the state-of-the-art overall query complexity bounds \citep{xu2024derivative}.
+However, CGE requires $\mathcal{O}(d_x)$ function values to construct a full gradient, which is inefficient for a large $d_x$.

+As a result, achieving efficiency in both aspects has not been well addressed.
+Below, we will show that BCGE is a promising answer to this open question when applied to solve \eqref{eq:constrained_problem}.